belyakov-am/video-streaming/docs/setup.md

 The service will be run on `0.0.0.0:8000` (i.e. `localhost:8000`).
 One should not reload docker each time some changes were made as it is done automatically with uvicorn. and docker-compose volume.

+### Cloud
+To deploy application on cloud run `deploy.sh <token>` in root directory, where <token> is your OAth-token in Yandex Cloud (https://cloud.yandex.ru/docs/iam/concepts/authorization/oauth-token).